cnalwani/Doodlz/README.md

 This Doodlz Android app that enable the user to paint by dragging one or more fingers across the screen.
-The app provides options for etting e drawing color and line width.
+The app provides options for setting the drawing color and line width.
 Additional option allow you the to clear the screen.

 <div><p align="center">
 <img src="app/images/sc2.jpeg" width="250" >